MaverickHS/TransparentCurricula/README.md

 - **NeonDB:** A cloud database service employed for storing and managing the scraped data obtained through BeautifulSoup.

-- **Python's Psykit:** Leveraged as a machine learning library to develop a model that compares FSU coursework with other institutions, identifying and weighing curriculum gaps.
+- **Python's SciKit:** Leveraged as a machine learning library to develop a model that compares FSU coursework with other institutions, identifying and weighing curriculum gaps.

 - **C# with WebAPI:** Utilized for system design and user interface development.
 The project utilizes WebAPI, a built-in library, to create web services for seamless data access and interaction.